MicrosoftDocs/ATADocs/ATPDocs/what-is-atp.md

 ATP leverages a proprietary network parsing engine to capture and parse network traffic of multiple protocols (such as Kerberos, DNS, RPC, NTLM, and others) for authentication, authorization, and information gathering.
 This information is collected by ATP via either:

-- 	Port mirroring from Domain Controllers and DNS servers to the ATP Gateway and/or
+- 	Port mirroring from Domain Controllers and DNS servers to the ATP Standalone Sensor and/or
-- 	Deploying an ATP Lightweight Gateway (LGW) directly on Domain Controllers
+- 	Deploying an ATP Sensor (LGW) directly on Domain Controllers

 ATP takes information from multiple data-sources, such as logs and events in your network, to learn the behavior of users and other entities in the organization and build a behavioral profile about them.
 ATP can receive events and logs from:

 - 	SIEM Integration
 - 	Windows Event Forwarding (WEF)
--   Directly from the Windows Event Collector (for the Lightweight Gateway)
+-   Directly from the Windows Event Collector (for the Sensor)

 For more information on ATP architecture, see [ATP Architecture](ata-architecture.md).